Peter Ludvig Sylow: Education and first steps in mathematics

 Sylow attended Christiania Cathedral School, graduating in 1850 after taking the examen artium.
 He then became a student at the University of Oslo where he began his studies of natural sciences.
 In 1853, the University of Oslo awarded him the Crown Prince's gold medal (Kronprinsens gullmedalje) for a Mathematics subject about Gnomonics.
 In 1856 he took the high school mathematics teacher's examination (Realkandidat, Norwish to Real candidate) with excellent grades.

 He completed his graduation in 1856, but since no university post was available, he taught for two years at Hartvig Nissen School, an independent girls' school in the Uranienborg district of Christiania, which had been founded by Hartvig Nissen and Ole Jacob Broch.
 His years there came during Broch's most energetic university period, and it was Broch who inspired Sylow to study Carl Gustav Jacob Jacobi's fundamental work on elliptic functions, among other things.

-In 1858, Sylow moved to the town of Fredrikshald (now called Halden) in Østfold county, where he taught at Fredrikshald Latin School (Norwegian: Fredrikshalds lærde og realskole) as the Head Teacher in Mathematics and Science, a modest position that he held for a whole 40 years, from 1858 to 1898.
-Although Sylow would have made an outstanding university lecturer, he did not make a particularly good school teacher, since he was interested in the advanced areas of mathematics and had thus little enthusiasm for teaching at lower levels.
-Moreover, he also found it difficult to keep discipline in his classroom, so the fact that his career was largely in schools rather than universities was a poor use of his talents on two scores: Universities were the poorer for not having Sylow as a lecturer, while schools were poorer for having him as a teacher.
+In 1858, Sylow moved to the town of Fredrikshald (now called Halden) in Østfold county, where he taught at Fredrikshald Latin School (Norwegian: Fredrikshalds lærde og realskole) as the Head Teacher in Mathematics and Science, a modest position that he held for a whole 40 years, from 1858 to 1898, except for 1861 and 62 when he continued studies in Paris and Berlin and when he substitute taught for Broch at University of Christiania.